-What To Do If You Get A Backhanded Compliment
+What To Do If A So-Called 'Friend' Gives You A Backhanded Compliment

 Ah, backhanded compliments.
 I think it's safe to say that no one like these.